 - Write down your medical information, including other conditions such as diabetes or vascular issues you may have, and all medications and supplements you’re currently taking.
 Also write down any history of eye trauma.

 - Write down any questions you may have for your eye care professional so you remember them.
 This will also help you make the most of your appointment.

-Help is right around the corner.
-Leading eye professionals offer iStent inject® for the treatment and control of eye pressure associated with mild-to-moderate primary open-angle glaucoma, and are available to answer your questions.
-Find out if you are a candidate for inject® by talking with a Physician in your area today.Find an iStent inject® Physician
+Eye professionals offer treatment and control of eye pressure associated with mild-to-moderate primary open-angle glaucoma, and are available to answer your questions.
+Talk with a surgeon in your area today.Find a Surgeon